Weigela florida 'Centennial'

 A vigorous spring-flowering shrub that's covered in pink trumpet-shaped flowers, attracts hummingbirds; a background shrub the rest of the year, bushy, coarse and open in habit, good for general garden use; needs full sun, probably the hardiest variety

 Centennial Weigela is blanketed in stunning clusters of cherry red trumpet-shaped flowers with pink overtones and yellow anthers along the branches in late spring.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Centennial Weigela is a multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Centennial Weigela is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use